youngmg1995/NES-Music-Maker/README.md

 1) **Reduced Model** - Analyses only the 1st melodic voice (P1) of each NES track
 2) **Full Model** - Analyses all 4 intrument voices (P1, P2, TR, NO) of each NES track

 Most generative models for music out on the internet focus on generating a single melodic voice (Ex. classical piano pieces).
 This is a much simpler problem to model since it reduces the dimensionality of our inputs/outputs.
-Illustrating this point using NES music, the possible combinations of notes for just the P1 voice is only 77, whereas the possible combinations of notes for all 4 voices (P1, P2, TR, NO) combined is 77 X 77 X 89 X 17 = 8,970,577.
+Illustrating this point using NES music, the possible combinations of notes for just the P1 voice is only 77, whereas the possible combinations of notes for all 4 voices (P1, P2, TR, NO) combined is 77 x 77 x 89 x 17 = 8,970,577.

 As such, we decided to follow suite with the rest of the community and first test each model class on a reduced model that only analyses the first melodic voice of each NES track (P1).
 Using the reduced model allowed us to more easily optimize the training prescription and hyperparemeters for each model class.
 Once comfortable with the reduced model, we then expanded our model classes to the much more difficult problem of analysing all 4 instrument voices and generating complete NES soundtracks.